itteco/iframely/README.md

 **Returns:** html page with widget.

 This is behind scenes endpoint.
 It is not directly used by developer.
-Link to endpoint is automatically generated for internal MIME type `"text/html"` with `html` attribute provided by plugin.
+Link to endpoint is automatically generated for internal MIME type `"text/html"` with `template_context` or `template` attributes provided by plugin.
 See [rendering templates](#rendering-templates) for details.

 Result will be embedded with `<iframe>`.
 Embedding and resizing will be completed by [iframely.js](#javascript-client-lib-iframelyjs) lib.